ImplFerris/pico-pico/src/servo/connect-with-pico.md

 # Servo with Raspberry Pi Pico 2 (RP2350)

 The required power supply and pulse width can vary depending on the servo motor you use, so it is always best to check the datasheet or product specifications.
-The servo I am using operates in the 4.8V to 6V range, so I will power it with 5V.
+The servo I am using operates in the 4.8 V to 6 V range, so I will power it with 5 V.

 1. Ground (GND): Connect the servo's GND pin (typically the brown wire, though it may vary) to any ground pin on the Pico 2.
-2. Power (VCC): Connect the servo's VCC pin (usually the red wire) to the Pico 2's 5V power pin(VBUS).
+2. Power (VCC): Connect the servo's VCC pin (usually the red wire) to the Pico 2's 5 V power pin(VBUS).
 3. Signal (PWM): Connect the servo's control (signal) pin to GPIO15 on the Pico 2, configured for PWM.
 This is commonly the orange wire (may vary).

 <table style="margin-bottom:20px">